mnubo/Mnubo.SmartObjects.Client/README.md

 Introduction
 ============

-This is a .NET implemenation of the [API documentation](https://sop.mtl.mnubo.com/apps/doc/?i=t).
+This is a .NET implementation of the [API documentation](https://sop.mtl.mnubo.com/apps/doc/?i=t).

 Architecture
 ============